linkedin/shiv/docs/index.rst

     dependencies into the resulting binary, and then at bootstrap time extracts it into a ``~/.shiv`` cache directory.
 More on this in the `Bootstrapping` section.

-shiv accepts only a few command line parameters of it's own, and any unprocessed parameters are delegated to ``pip install``.
+shiv accepts only a few command line parameters of its own, and any unprocessed parameters are delegated to ``pip install``.

 For example, if you wanted to create an executable for Pipenv, you'd specify the required